- Creating and Making Use of a New Result Template

 Scenario 1: Different Search Boxes in and out of the Search Results Page

-The Coveo Search Interface component contains a placeholder for a Coveo Search Box.
+The Coveo Search Interface component contains a placeholder for a local search box (see Coveo Searchbox).
 Inserting a search box in the search interface using that placeholder will connect the box to the the search interface and the results list within it.

-However, you cannot use this local search box outside of the search interface, hence the need for two search boxes.
+However, you cannot use this local search box outside of the search interface, hence the need for two search boxes (i.e., a Coveo Global Searchbox in your article pages and a Coveo Searchbox in your search results page).

 Inserting the Local Search Box